impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 #### Experiment: passing `-a` to `type`

-In `bash`, I run `type ls` as a sanity check for the output I should expect:
+In Bash, I run `type ls` as a sanity check for the output I should expect:

 ```
 bash-3.2$ type ls